 But you don't have to be with them all the time.
 You can go off and see other sites.
 Or, as some families do, they rent a villa close by so there's space for everyone.
 Again, it is different if your goal is to spend time with them.

 We are lucky to have families scattered all over Europe and Asia.
-If we want to see grandchildren and parents, then, we have to go and visit.
-Wonderful opportunities, really, to explore the place.
+If we want to see grandchildren and parents, we have to visit attractive opportunities to explore the place.

 13. Go for Solitude

 Yes, go for a retreat.
-There are many centres offering this experience now.
+Many centres are offering this experience now.
 You can go for a guided one or just on your own.
 Choose a location where you can take long walks.

 And here's a bonus:

-Remember, places are just a stage for life to play out its scenes.
-This is not home.
+Remember, places are just a stage for life to play out their scenes.
+It is not home.
 If you blow it, you don't have to face the music the next day.

 Get a life.
-Walk on the edge.
-Push your limit and experience something new.
-Stay in small, local hotels and chat up the owners and guests.
+Walk on the edge and push your limit, and experience something new.
+Stay in small, local hotels and chat with the owners and guests.

-Your best destinations are unique people, the unexpected view, the unplanned side trip and the wall-to-wall smile on your face each time you remember!
+Your best destinations are unique people, the incredible view, the unplanned side trip and the wall-to-wall smile on your face each time you remember!

 Check Out These Destinations